 Two trends are converging in technology that are changing consumer expectations and creating a wealth of blue ocean opportunities: the rise of mobile devices and the “Uberization” of payments.
 Everybody understands that mobile devices are now ubiquitous, but what is the “Uberization” of payments?
 Simply put, it’s the ability for consumers to conveniently and directly transact with other consumers and services, in real-time.
 Think of TaskRabbit which lets you quickly find somebody to help you with an errand, or, of course, Uber which lets you hail and pay for a cab from your phone with no hassle.

 So how do you correctly and securely develop a mobile application that touches financial data?
-Let’s walk through some common scenarios when developing a mobile app that accepts payments and evaluate your options.
+Let’s walk through some common scenarios when developing a mobile app for accepting payments and evaluate your options.

 Handle and store card data directly